 - Start the pump.

-- Close the air cock once all the air inside the pump escape the pump system.
+- Close the air pipe outlet once all the air inside the pump escape the pump system.

 - Monitor pump suction pressure.